 - If you need to buy tickets, are using a credit card and don't have coupons to redeem, bypass the lines and go to the self-serve machines instead.

-- If you've taken our advice about all the things you should bring and don't want to tote it all around, leave warm clothing in the car and go back for it, or rent a locker near the entrance.
-You can also rent strollers and wheelchairs in this area.
+- If you brought a lot of stuff but don't want to tote it all around, leave the extras in the car and go back for them, or rent a locker near the entrance.

 - Go shopping at the end of the day so you don't have to carry your purchases around.